seminar series

 “The Reproductive Health Consequences of Criminal Legal System Involvement”

-J'Mag Karbeah, PhD, MPH, University of Minnesota School of Public Health and HEWG
+J'Mag Karbeah, PhD, MPH.
+This seminar is co-sponsored by the Health Equity Work Group at the University of Minnesota School of Public Health.

 Tuesday, March 10, 12:00 - 1:00 P.M.
 CT